 Shares issued, net of transaction costs, generated \$82.0 million of cash compared to \$671,000 in 2020, as a result of the Public Offering.
-The Company also returned \$32.2 million to shareholders through dividends paid during the nine-month period, compared to \$32.7 million in 2020.
-The Company updated its dividend policy during the second quarter of 2020, further described in the "Dividend Policy" section of this MD&A, resulting in a dividend reduction beginning with the dividend paid on October 15, 2020.
+The Company also returned \$42.6 million to shareholders through dividends paid during the year, compared to \$42.0 million in 2020.
+The Company updated its dividend policy during the fourth quarter of 2021, further described in the "Dividend Policy" section of this MD&A, resulting in a dividend increase beginning with the dividend paid on January 14, 2022, after reducing its quarterly dividends during the second quarter of 2020.
 Additionally, on March 11, 2021, the Company announced a one-time special dividend of \$0.04 per share, payable subsequent to the first quarter on April 15, 2021, to shareholders of record at the close of business on March 31, 2021.

-The Company was not in breach of any of its lending covenants during the nine-month period ended September 30, 2021.
+The Company was not in breach of any of its lending covenants during the year ended December 31, 2021.

-Investing activities consumed \$501.8 million of cash, compared to \$696,000 in the same period in 2020.
+Investing activities consumed \$503.3 million of cash, compared to \$2.9 million in 2020.
 Investing activities in 2021 included the Hixson Acquisition and the L.A.
-Lumber Acquisition for total cash consideration paid of \$498.3 million, with no acquisitions in the nine-month comparative period.
-Cash purchases of property, plant and equipment, net of proceeds from disposition, were \$3.5 million, compared to \$696,000 in 2020.
+Lumber Acquisition for total cash consideration paid of \$498.3 million, whereas 2020 included in the Island Truss Acquisition.
+Cash purchases of property, plant and equipment, net of proceeds from disposition, were \$5.0 million, compared to \$682,000 in 2020.

-In response to the Pandemic in general, as well as the recent sharp declines in wood products pricing, the Company is taking steps to bolster its cash flows, including but not limited to, managing cash flow by reducing non-cash working capital levels and capital expenditures, evaluating ongoing cost savings opportunities, deferring or reducing anticipated capital expenditures, and reducing quarterly dividends.
+In response to the Pandemic in general, as well as the recent volatility in wood products pricing, the Company is taking steps to bolster its cash flows, including but not limited to, managing cash flow by tightly controlling non-cash working capital levels and capital expenditures, evaluating ongoing cost savings opportunities, deferring or reducing anticipated capital expenditures, and adjusting quarterly dividends, as required.
 These liquidity measures, combined with the Company's continuing cash flows from operations, are expected to be sufficient to meet its operating requirements and remain compliant with its lending covenants.